 More

 Their first novel, For Today I Am a Boy, won the Edmund White Award for Debut Fiction and the Canadian Authors Association Emerging Writer Award.
 It was a finalist for the PEN/Hemingway Award, the Kobo Emerging Writer Prize, and a Lambda Literary Award, as well as a New York Times Book Review Editors’ Choice.
 Their second novel, The Lost Girls of Camp Forevermore, was a finalist for the Washington State Book Award and the Ontario Library Association Evergreen Award.
-Kim has been longlisted for the 2023 Joyce Carol Oates Prize for mid-career authors.
+Kim was longlisted for the 2023 Joyce Carol Oates Prize for mid-career authors.
 Their writing has appeared in the New York Times, Granta, the Atlantic, BOMB, Hazlitt, and the TLS.

 Kim identifies as agender and pansexual, and uses any/all pronouns (he/she/they).